What Does a Condo Home Warranty Cover?

 Do condo owners actually need a home warranty?

 A home warranty is never legally required, but it can be genuinely valuable for condo owners.
 Since your HOA covers shared systems and the building exterior, any appliance or in-unit system that breaks down from normal wear and tear is entirely your financial responsibility.
 A home warranty eliminates most of that out-of-pocket risk for a predictable monthly cost.
-It's especially worth considering if your unit's appliances or HVAC system are more than 5–8 years old.
+It's especially worth considering if your unit's appliances or HVAC system are more than 5 to 8 years old, as our guide to home warranties for older homes explains.

 How is a condo home warranty different from HOA insurance?

 Your HOA's master policy is property insurance that covers the building structure, common areas, and shared systems against sudden damage events like fire or storms.
-A condo home warranty is a service contract that covers repair or replacement of appliances and in-unit systems due to normal wear and tear — something insurance will never cover.
+A condo home warranty is a service contract that covers repair or replacement of appliances and in-unit systems due to normal wear and tear, which insurance will never cover.
 The two products are complementary, not interchangeable.
 For a deeper comparison, see our overview of home warranty vs. home insurance.

 What's the average cost of a home warranty for a condo?

 In 2026, condo home warranty plans range from approximately $20 to $70 per month depending on your coverage tier.
-Comprehensive combo plans typically run $40–$70/month ($480–$840 annually).
-You'll also pay a service call fee of $65–$150 each time a technician visits.
-Because condos require less coverage scope than single-family homes, their plans are often among the most affordable options available.
+Comprehensive combo plans typically run $40 to $70 monthly ($480 to $840 annually), plus a service call fee that averages around $108 per visit.
+Because condos require less coverage scope than single-family homes, their plans remain among the most affordable options available.

 Are pre-existing conditions covered by condo home warranties?